andevbonilla/snippets-vs-code/README.md

 ```
 {
-	// Place your snippets for typescriptreact here.
+	// Place your snippets for javascript here.
 Each snippet is defined under a snippet name and has a prefix, body and
 	// description.
 The prefix is what is used to trigger the snippet and the body will be expanded and inserted.
 Possible variables are:
 	// $1, $2 for tab stops, $0 for the final cursor position, and ${1:label}, ${2:another} for placeholders.
 Placeholders with the
 	// same ids are connected.